About Us

 After almost 100 years at our original location, it became obvious the most cost-efficient and quality-driven option for continued growth would be a new facility, with decisions announced in 1999-2000.
 In September 2004, Reid broke ground at its new location on about 100 acres just off Chester Boulevard two miles north of our old home.
 We completed the move on Sept.
 10, 2008, when the inpatient hospital opened its doors.

-Today, our health system includes a 217-bed hospital on our main campus and numerous satellite locations in the region of Eastern Indiana and Western Ohio that we serve.
-Reid’s service area is home to about 280,000 people and includes six Indiana and two Ohio counties.
+Today, our health system includes a 189-bed hospital on our main campus and numerous satellite locations in the region of East-Central Indiana and West-Central Ohio that we serve.
+Reid's service area is home to about 280,000 people and includes six Indiana and two Ohio counties.

 We are accredited by the Healthcare Facilities Accreditation Program (HFAP), the Indiana State Department of Health, Medicare/Medicaid, American Association of Blood Banks, and the American College of Surgeons Community Cancer Program.